xenial-io/Xenial.Blog/src/content/_posts/2020-10-08-working-with-the-community-and-launch-of-the-new-design.md

 Some of them are obsolete now (`DXNugetPackageBuilder` is not longer needed, but for legacy apps it's still valuable).

-I put a lot of effort and time into this in the past and I am always happy if I put something out there that helped *somebody else* and I will continue to do so.
+I put a lot of effort and time into this and I am always happy when something I put out there helped *someone else* and I will continue to do so.

 This is the **giving** back to the community part.
 But a community is not only about *giving* it's also about **taking**.